Seagate/cortx-experiments/Elasticsearch/Log Ingestion/Docs/ELK.md

 ### Logstash on docker:
 A list of all published Docker images and tags is available at www.docker.elastic.co.
 The source code is in GitHub.

-We can create our own Dockerfile with required configrations (myconfig.conf)
+We can create our own Dockerfile with required configrations (logstash_config.conf)
 #### Configuring Logstash:
 To configure Logstash, you create a config file that specifies which plugins you want to use and settings for each plugin.
 You can reference event fields in a configuration and use conditionals to process events when they meet certain criteria.
 When you run logstash, you use the -f to specify your config file.